 What is the message behind Dune?

-When asked, Frank Herbert stated that he created ‘Dune’ to sound the alarm of doom on humanity if it doesn’t pay attention to how the harvesting natural resources harm the environment.
+When asked, Frank Herbert stated that he created ‘Dune’ to sound the alarm of doom on humanity if it doesn’t pay attention to how the harvesting of natural resources harm the environment.

 What real-world issues does Dune deal with?